breck7/space/readme.md

 Space
 =====

-Space is a lightweight language for data.
+Space is a lightweight language for objects.

 Space is like XML or JSON, with less features and syntax.